Updates on SISEA or S.5054

 The bill’s next stop is the committee on Commerce, Science, and Transportation.
 We can also contact our own senators who may be interested in hearing out cause out.
 Only by contacting them now can we get ahead of the false narratives that created this bill.

-Many other groups are working on pushing a call to their representatives, but it is very important that we also inform our senators that this bill is harmful, and must be stopped.
+Many other groups are working on speaking to Merkley and their representatives, but it is very important that we also inform our senators that this bill is harmful, and must be stopped.

 Use this link to find your Senators, and email and call their office with the same concerns shared above.